jeanpetitt/orkg_import/README_Docker.md

 - --contribution_and_camparison : Specify that you want to import directly the table in one step. boolean argument
 - --contribution: Specify that you want to perform contribtuion tasks.
 It is boolean arguments

-- --api: specify which api you want to use
+- --platform: specify which api you want to use
-  - incubating
+  - incubating: it is set by default
   - sandbox
   - orkg